UPDATED: July, 2019

 The most famous of Northern Ireland’s sights is the Giant’s Causeway.
-Of course this means sharing the natural wonder with hundreds of other tourists on any given day, but it is definitely still worth a stop.
+Of course, this means sharing the natural wonder with hundreds of other tourists on any given day, but it is definitely still worth a stop.
 The upside of having a car means that you can linger and try to wait for a break in the groups on bus tours.

 Insider tip: When you drive to the Giant’s Causeway you will be confronted with a sign for a pretty high parking fee that includes entrance.
 Be warned that it is actually free to visit the Giant’s Causeway so the only way they can charge you is for parking.
-One way of avoiding this is to park in the village of Busmills and take the shuttle service to the Causeway.
+One way of avoiding this is to park in the village of Bushmills and take the shuttle service to the Causeway.

 The ruins of this Medieval Irish Castle strike a dramatic pose on the edge of the coastal cliffs of north County Antrim.
 You can enter and explore what is left of the castle for a fee but it’s worth a stop even if you don’t go inside to view such an iconic image.

 Perched dramatically on a 120-foot cliff top above the Atlantic Ocean, the Mussenden Temple and the surrounding area of Downhill Demesne offer stunning views that are some of the most photographed in Ireland.
-The temple was built in 1785 and was inspired by the Temple of Vista in Tivoli, Italy.
+The temple was built in 1785 and was inspired by the Temple of Vesta in Tivoli, Italy.

 Derry~Londonderry, Northern Ireland

-Yes, this city goes by two names and it’s a bit of a controversy to some and a source of jokes to others.
+Yes, this city goes by two names and it’s a bit of controversy to some and a source of jokes to others.
 We won’t go into the history and politics here but if you’re interested you can learn more about the Derry~Londonderry name in this article.
 We will just say that you’re probably best to call it Derry in Ireland.

-Derry is a perfectly preserved 17th-Century walled city, is Northern Ireland’s second largest, and is one of the finest walled cities in all of Europe.
+Derry is a perfectly preserved 17th-century walled city, is Northern Ireland’s second-largest, and is one of the finest walled cities in all of Europe.
 Aside from the walls, this historic city also boasts a beautiful setting and architecture and a thriving arts and culture scene.
 It’s also a great place to eat and drink which is a huge plus for us.